 Graduation from the Doctor of Physical Therapy Program at Faulkner University requires students to interact with others in a variety of settings both in and out of the classroom.
 One requirement of graduation is the successful completion of the clinical education component of the curriculum.
 Because many clinical education sites are required to perform background checks on all individuals who interact with patients, background checks are often required in order for students to be accepted in a clinical education experience.
 Therefore, a criminal background check is required of all students offered admission in the Department of Physical Therapy.
 Students may be required to have additional background checks during matriculation depending on the requirements of the clinical education site they are assigned to for their full or part-time clinical education experiences.

-Students are responsible for the cost of the background check.
-The completed background check reports are made available online only to the PT program's DCE and Program Director.
-Reports will be permanently archived online with Universal Background Screening Inc. Printed copies can be made available to the student upon request.
 If a clinic site requests a copy of the report, it is preferred that the student deliver the report.
 The academic program will only provide a copy of the report to a student's clinical education site if specifically requested by the site and student.
 Students acknowledged and agreed to the release of this information to the clinical education site when they signed the Student Agreement Form.
 The offer of admission will be revoked for failure to complete a background check within the defined timeframe or if the results are unsatisfactory.